 Answering your audience’s questions is a great opportunity for a presenter.
 It gives you the chance to reinforce the main points from your presentation and boost your expert status as a speaker.
 Therefore you need to know how to handle presentation audience questions.

 So you need to be ahead of the game.
 You should aim to be fully prepared before you face your presentation audience.
+And, of course, it doesn’t matter if it’s a PowerPoint presentation or any other.

 That preparation doesn’t need to be tough.
 Because as a presenter you are going to know most if not all of the subject areas that are generated from your presentation.